By Tony Obiechina, Abuja

 Acting Director General of the Securities and Exchange Commission, SEC, Ms Mary Uduk has described the Organized Private Sector (OPS) as key drivers for economic growth and development

 Speaking at the inauguration of the SEC Private Equity Committee in Abuja at the weekend, the Acting DG noted that the private sector create jobs and pay the taxes that finance services and investments.

-Uduk who was represented by Acting Executive Commissioner Corporate Services of the SEC, Mr. Henry Rowlands, said the inauguration of the SEC Private Equity Committee is ahead of the planned National Private Equity Summit.
+Uduk who was represented by Acting Executive Commissioner Corporate Services of the SEC, Mr.

 She said the event is an epoch making one for the country as it underscores one of its objectives of facilitating proper understanding and appreciation by government of the importance of private sector activities as key drivers of private sector led economic growth.

 According to her, the Nigerian government recognises the importance of private sector-led economic growth, hence it has put in place several partnerships and initiatives between the private sector and the government with a view to achieving optimal economic growth.

 “The private sector remains the key driver of economic growth with the federal government providing enabling framework to galvanise and support private sector investors and participants through such vehicle as private equity funds.

 “A McKinsey report highlights this fact by its data that reveals that private equity net assets grew as much as 70% from 2002 till 2018 and twice as fast as public equities.
 This underscores the high growth rate of private sector investment through private equity funds operations” she stated.